Joe Flacco: 2018

 On September 9, 2018, Flacco threw for three touchdowns and had a passer rating of 121.7 in the season-opening blowout against the Buffalo Bills 47–3.
 The next week he recorded 376 yards and two touchdowns along with two interceptions against the Bengals, losing his seventh game in Cincinnati.
 He fumbled the ball in the fourth quarter, ending the chance for a comeback.

 After suffering a hip injury during a Week 9 loss to the Steelers, Flacco was replaced by rookie Lamar Jackson as the Ravens' starting quarterback.
 Jackson performed well, going 6–1 at the helm, and Flacco served in a backup role for the first time in his NFL career after he was cleared to play.
 During the Wild Card Round at home against the Los Angeles Chargers, in which the Ravens were trailing 23–3 due to early struggles by Jackson, many fans chanted for Flacco to return to the field and replace Jackson.
-Flacco would not see action in the game, as Jackson's late comeback bid down 23–17 was stopped following a fumble with 0:28 remaining in the fourth quarter.
-Overall, Flacco finished the season with 2,465 passing yards, 12 touchdowns, and 6 interceptions.
+However, Flacco would not see action in the game, as Jackson's late comeback bid down 23–17 was stopped following a fumble with 28 seconds left in the fourth quarter.
+Overall, Flacco finished the season with 2,465 passing yards, 12 touchdowns, and six interceptions.